 Nolan Chem is the definition of a leader among the youth and role model for all the Métis Youth in British Columbia.
 He is Saulteaux, Métis and a member of the Métis Nation of British Columbia.
 Nolan is in his 4th year studying an Interdisciplinary Science Degree consisting of Physiology, Biochemistry, and Microbiology at the University of British Columbia.
 Throughout high school and university, he has given back to his community in many outstanding ways and has been recognized for this on many occasions.

-Nolan recently received interviews to 4 different medical schools around Canada with hopes of being a competent doctor for all aboriginal clients.
+Nolan recently received interviews with 4 different medical schools around Canada with hopes of being a competent doctor for all aboriginal clients.
 His goal is to increase aboriginal awareness to his colleagues in medical school, so they can become more competent in treating aboriginal patients, as he will be.

 Last summer, Nolan worked with 50 aboriginal youth at “Cedar Science Camp”.
 Nolan was one of the camp leaders and taught aboriginal youth about traditional medicines, teas, sweat lodges, and other” cultural activities.
 Nolan was selected as one of 3 leaders to partake in a yearlong program with aboriginal youth, teaching them each month about the medicine wheel.

 Nolan received the “NSERC Undergraduate Student Research Award” (a highly prestigious award), which enabled Nolan to pursue diabetes research at the BC Children’s Hospital for the summer of 2015.
 Later, he received the award of “Aboriginal Ambassadors for Natural Science and Engineering”.
 With this award, he spoke to aboriginal students in several Langley, BC high schools, about pursuing careers in science, healthcare, and research.
-He also presented twice at UBC to first/second year aboriginal youth.
+He also presented twice at UBC to first/second-year aboriginal youth.

 Nolan received 3 consecutive scholarships from BMO by “Indspire” and the “Golden Eagle Award” from his high school and “Aboriginal Award of Excellence” for outstanding academics, athleticism, attendance, and community involvement.